mauricio/mauricio.github.com/_posts/2015-01-17-your-brain-on-thinking-and-learning.md

 - useful
 ---

-*This is part of an assignment for the [Learning how to learn course on Coursera](https://www.coursera.org/course/learning)*
+*This is part 1 of a three parts assignment for the [Learning how to learn course on Coursera](https://www.coursera.org/course/learning)*.
+Also check [Part 2 - Chunking concepts to solidify and compress topics]({% post_url 2015-01-22-chunking-concepts-to-solidify-and-compress-topics %})

 Learning, specially science and math topics, usually ranges from the incredible feeling of understanding to the baffling feeling of _I have no idea what I am doing here_.
 While the first feeling is amazing, what gets burned in our brains is the feeling of powerlessness when we aren't able to understand a specific subject.